idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/parameter_study.md

 without uncertain parameters.
 For the example problem this will be done assuming $\gamma=1$,
 $s=1$, $T_0=-10$, and $q_0=-100$.

-The complete input file for this problem is provide in [#diffusion].
+The complete input file for this problem is provide in [diffusion].
 The only item that is atypical from a MOOSE simulation input file is the existence of the `Controls` block, which here simply creates a [SamplerReceiver.md] object.
-This block is required for the parameter study, but shall be discussed in more detail in a following section.
+This block is required for the parameter study, but shall be discussed in [parameter_study.md#transfers] section.

 !listing parameter_study/diffusion.i id=diffusion
          caption=Complete input file for example heat equation problem to be used in parameter study.